-During his prep and college careers, Gable compiled an unbelievable record of 182-1.
-He was undefeated in 64 prep matches, and was 118-1 at Iowa State.
+During his prep and college Wrestling careers, Dan Gable compiled an unbelievable record of 181-1.
+He was undefeated in 64 prep matches, and was 117-1 at Iowa State University.
 His only defeat came in the NCAA finals his senior year.
-Gable was a three-time all-American and three-time Big Eight champion.
+Gable was a two time NCAA National Wrestling Champion and three-time all-American and three-time Big Eight champion.
 He set NCAA records in winning and pin streaks.

-After college, Gable added titles at the 1971 Pan American Games, the 1972 Tbilisi Tournament and the 1971 World Championships.
+After college, Gable added titles at the 1971 Pan American Games in Cali Columbia and World Championships in Sofia Bulgaria and in 1972 the Soviet Union’s famed Tbilisi Tournament in Tblisi Georgia.
 He won an unprecedented six Midlands Open championships and was that meet’s outstanding wrestler five times.
-In 1972, in Munich, Germany, he won a gold medal at the Summer Olympics without surrendering a point to any of his opponents.
+Gable won a Gold Medal at famed 1972 Summer Olympics in Munich Germany without surrendering a single point.
 The Soviets came to the Olympics with only one goal in mind: to defeat Gable.
 They were unsuccessful.

 Gable joined the Iowa coaching staff in 1972, assisting head coach and Hall of Famer Gary Kurdelmeier until taking over the program in 1976.

-As the University of Iowa’s all-time winningest wrestling coach from 1977 to 1997, Gable compiled a career record of 355-21-5, all at Iowa.
-He coached 152 All-Americans, 45 National Champions, 106 Big Ten Champions and 12 Olympians, including four gold, one silver and three bronze medalists.
+As the University of Iowa’s all-time winningest coach from 1976 to 1997, Gable won 15 NCAA National Wrestling Team Titles while compiling a career record of 355-21-5, He coached 152 All-Americans, 45 National Champions, 106 Big Ten Champions and 12 Olympians, including four gold, one silver and three bronze medalists.
 The Hawkeyes won 25 consecutive Big Ten championships, 21 under Gable as head coach and four while he was an assistant coach and administrator.
 He had a winning percentage of .932 and captured nine consecutive (1978-86) NCAA Championships.
 At the time that equaled the longest streak of national titles won by any school in any sport, and is also held by Yale golf (1905-13) and Southern Cal track (1935-43).

 On only five occasions did a Gable-coached team lose more than one dual meet in a year.
 In fact, Gable’s teams averaged over 17 wins and just one loss per season.
 The 1996-97 season added the final chapter to Gable’s storied career.
 In late January, he underwent hip replacement surgery, missing four dual meets while recuperating.
 He reappeared in the Hawkeyes’ corner just in time to lead the team to their 24th consecutive Big Ten title and 17th NCAA title.
 Iowa shattered its own NCAA team points record, scoring 170 points during the three-day tournament in Cedar Falls.